EternalllZM/rtd-codz/docs/source/rules.rst

 Do not look for groups outside of the \"Looking for Group\" category.
 Similarly, do not hold discussions outside of the \"Discussion\" category.

+- **Do not spam multiple channels**

+Keep your LFG request (or message in general) to the relevant channel only.

 - **Do not post GIFs.**

 GIFs are extremely distracting and divert attention away from those looking for groups.